 A brain injury can occur without significant loss of consciousness even when imaging studies such as a CT scan or an MRI are negative.
 Sadly, we see many missed brain injury diagnoses.
 A person can have a permanent brain injury even if they were not hit on the head.
-Most people agree that a brain injury can occur due to the head being struck or due to acceleration/deceleration movement of the brain such as whiplash, even without direct or external trauma to the head.
+Most people agree that a brain injury such as a diffuse axonal injury can occur due to the head being struck or due to acceleration/deceleration movement of the brain such as whiplash, even without direct or external trauma to the head.
 The severity often depends on the length of coma or loss of consciousness.

 Brain Injury criteria includes one or more of the following:

 - A period of loss of consciousness

 - A loss of memory of events immediately before or after the incident

 - Any alteration in mental state at the time of the accident (dazed, disoriented, confused)

 - Having specific neurological deficits or objective side effects

 Brain Injuries Without A Coma